 1 Click the Displays tab.
 This tab shows a monitor and a TV.
+Some PCs (select models only) show a TV for standard television and an HDTV for high-definition television.
 The upper-left corner of each display icon is a button and a status indicator.
 A red corner indicates an inactive display; a green corner indicates an active display.